Difference between OPD and IPD Treatment

 | Your hospital bill is settled directly with the hospital without spending out of pocket. | Once approved, the amount will be reimbursed to your bank account as per policy terms and conditions. |

-OPD Vs. IPD: Opting for The Right Treatment
+OPD vs. IPD: Opting for the Right Treatment

 If you are wondering when to select OPD or IPD treatments, here is your answer: